junxit/us-congress-bills-112/metadata.md

 - 2011-02-17 — Introduced in House
 - 2011-02-17 — Introduced in House
 - 2011-02-17 — Referred to the House Committee on Natural Resources.
+- 2011-02-22 — Referred to the Subcommittee on National Parks, Forests and Public Lands.
+- 2012-03-08 — Subcommittee Hearings Held.
+- 2012-12-05 — Committee Consideration and Mark-up Session Held.
+- 2012-12-05 — Ordered to be Reported (Amended) by Unanimous Consent.
+- 2012-12-05 — Subcommittee on National Parks, Forests and Public Lands Discharged.
+- 2012-12-31 — Placed on the Union Calendar, Calendar No. 537.
+- 2012-12-31 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+112-735.
+- 2012-12-31 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+112-735.